–––– The Future of Post is brought to you by TELEVISUAL in partnership with our sponsors. Many thanks for their support ––––

 Promotion for The Future of Post is deliberately close to the event to avoid attendee attrition.
 We recommend you register early to avoid disappointment.
 (The last two events have both been over-subscribed.)

 Drinks and snacks will be served throughout the day and there's plenty of time to see some of the product solutions and demonstrations in the main foyer and to catch up with our assembled technology experts and your peers before and after each session.

 We want you to take an active part in the discussion, so please come armed with your own questions, challenges and concerns.
 The Future of Post is an opportunity to get up to speed with how post companies are embracing recent technology developments as well as to hear (and see) what's coming through and to directly address the fast changing business environment in which broadcast, film and commercials post operates.

-Above all The Future of Post is about sharing knowledge across the post community.
+Above all The Future of Post is about sharing knowledge across the UK post and production communities.

 We are always better together.